Grid lines and tick marks #

 Why we use tick marks and grid lines #

-As discussed in the page on axes, the primary reason that axes exist is to provide a quantitative scale against which to plot data.
-This purpose is accessed by the software that plots the data, and display of this scale is not a strict requirement.
-For instance, pie charts often do not show the axes against which the data is plotted.
+As discussed in the module concerning axes, the fundamental purpose of axes is to establish a quantitative scale against which data is plotted.
+This purpose is primarily functional, interpreted by rendering software; explicit display of this scale is not always a strict visual requirement.
+For instance, pie charts inherently rely on an angular scale without ever drafting the axes visually.

-However, in most data visualizations, this scale is explicitly shown, in the form of axes.
-Then one needs to provide some information to help people become oriented to this scale.
-At a minimum, you need to provide numbers for the scale, but it is common to ‘anchor’ these numbers to the line using tick marks or grid lines.
-If you do not have these ‘anchors,’ then the numbers sort of “float” on the axis.
+However, in the vast majority of data visualizations, this scale is explicitly projected onto the canvas as axes.
+When doing so, it is necessary to provide corresponding orientation markers to help the viewer interpret this scale.
+At a bare minimum, numerical values are required, but it is standard practice to ‘anchor’ these numerals directly to the axis line using either tick marks or grid lines.
+Without these visual ‘anchors,’ the numerals appear to uncomfortably “float” along the axis, creating cognitive friction.

 Choose reasonable lengths for the tick mark line #